 Dr. Schaeff's main research interests are conservation biology, molecular ecology and behavior.
 She uses molecular DNA techniques in conjunction with behavioral data to investigate gene flow patterns within and between populations (e.g., right whales and gray whales), determine mating strategies (e.g., penguins, right whales), and understand the evolutionary significance of various behaviors (e.g., fostering).
 She is also conducting a number of studies on fluctuating asymmetry to determine whether morphological asymmetry is a useful tool for assessing population health in endangered species (right whales, manatees, Sable Island ponies) and recently began studying mate choice in gays and lesbians.

 Dr. Tudge is primarily a reproductive biologist with particular interests in the reproductive biology of invertebrates.
 His research focuses on the reproductive cells and associated structures, evolutionary mechanisms, and reproductive behaviors of marine decapod crustaceans.
 He also has experience dealing with other invertebrate and vertebrate groups and his knowledge of reproduction in crustaceans can be directly applied to other taxa.
-He uses this interest in crustacean reproduction to investigate the evolutionary history (phylogeny) of particular crabs in the marine, freshwater and terrestrial environment.
+He uses this interest in crustacean reproduction to investigate the evolutionary history (phylogeny) of particular crabs in the marine environment.